PedroHMBraz/PedroHMBraz/README.md

   [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&random=false&width=435&lines=Hey%2C+there!+I'm+Pedro+Braz!)](https://git.io/typing-svg)

 <p>
-- 👋 I’m @PedroHMBraz, I have a degree in Physics and now I'm changing my field of interest and aiming to use my scientist skills to become a software developer. <br>
+- 👋 I’m @PedroHMBraz, I have a degree in Physics and a computer science student.
+I'm aiming to use my scientist skills to become a software developer. <br>
 - 👀 I’m interested in software development, data science and physics. <br>
 - 🌱 I’m currently learning web development,Python and its application to machine learning and AI. <br>
 - 🔎 I'm looking for a position as a junior developer.